WormieCorp/Faker.NET.Portable/README.md

     Xamarin.Android,
     Xamarin.iOS,
     Xamarin.iOS (Classic),
-    Mono 3.10.0 (may work on earlier version)
+    Mono 3.12.0 (may work on earlier version, but not build)

 ## Usage